amazon-gamelift/amazon-gamelift-plugin-unity/GameLiftPlugin/README.md

 After enabling testing, the project tests can be run via [Unity Test Runner](https://docs.unity3d.com/2017.4/Documentation/Manual/testing-editortestsrunner.html).

+## Metrics

+This telemetry metrics solution enables the feature to collect and ship telemetry metrics from your game servers hosted on Amazon GameLift Servers to AWS services for monitoring and observability.
+For detailed setup and usage instructions, see [METRICS.md](../TelemetryMetrics/METRICS.md).

+You can enable server metrics (performance, players/sessions, memory, and network) by adding `GameLiftMetricsProcessor` to a scene and creating a `GameLiftMetricsSettings` asset.
+For setup and full details, see:

+- Metrics overview and configuration: [CUSTOM_METRICS.md](../TelemetryMetrics/CUSTOM_METRICS.md)
+- Default tags and out‑of‑the‑box metrics: [default_tags_and_metrics.md](../TelemetryMetrics/default_tags_and_metrics.md)
+- Network instrumentation (bytes/packets/connection counts): [network_stats.md](../TelemetryMetrics/network_stats.md)

 ## FAQ

 ### What Unity versions are supported?